Sing jazz 1

 What level is the course and do I need any particular skills?

-You need a basic vocal technique and understanding of music, a musical ear and good response to time, a desire to improvise, perform solo and work with a group of voices.
-You will need to follow written and verbal instructions in English and engage in class discussions.
+You need to have an established vocal technique and understanding of music, a musical ear and good response to time, a desire to improvise, perform solo and work with a piano accompanist.

 How will I be taught, and will there be any work outside the class?

 Warm-ups, breathing exercises, sharing songs.
-We will cover basic skills in order to maintain strong songs in performance: choosing the song; discussion; stage fright; mic techniques; arrangement, and musicianship.
+We will cover essential skills in order to maintain songs in performance: choosing the song; song arrangement, and musicianship.
 Daily singing practice should be established.

 Are there any other costs?
 Is there anything I need to bring?